 But with so many different customs in every country, it’s easy to accidentally offend someone by making the wrong gesture or saying the wrong thing.

 In the US, a firm handshake is considered an important part of doing business.
-That’s also the case in Austria, Canada, Brazil, New Zealand, Germany and Switzerland.
+That’s also the case in Austria, Canada, Brazil, New Zealand, Germany, and Switzerland.

 But according to most international business etiquette tips, a lighter handshake is preferred in some countries.
-For example, a light, quick handshake is expected in the United Kingdom, Mexico, India, Belgium, Japan, China, Singapore and France.
+For example, a light, quick handshake is expected in the United Kingdom, Mexico, India, Belgium, Japan, China, Singapore, and France.

-In some countries, etiquette is even more specific when it comes to handshakes.
+In other countries, etiquette is even more specific when it comes to handshakes.
 For instance, in Russia, you should take off any gloves before you shake hands, and you should never shake hands over a threshold.